1963 conclave: Balloting

 At 11:22 am, white smoke rose from the chimney of the Sistine Chapel, signifying the election of a new pope.
-Alfredo Ottaviani, in his capacity as the senior Cardinal Deacon, announced Montini's election in Latin; before Ottaviani had even finished saying Montini's name, the crowd beneath the balcony of St. Peter's Basilica erupted into applause.
+Alfredo Ottaviani, in his capacity as the senior cardinal deacon, announced Montini's election in Latin.
+Before Ottaviani had even finished saying Montini's name, the crowd beneath the balcony of St. Peter's Basilica erupted into applause.

-Pope Paul VI shortly afterwards appeared on the balcony to give his first blessing.
-On this occasion, Paul VI chose not to give the traditional Urbi et Orbi blessing but instead imparted the shorter episcopal blessing as his first Apostolic Blessing.
+Pope Paul VI appeared on the balcony shortly afterwards to give his first blessing.
+On this occasion, Paul VI chose not to give the traditional Urbi et Orbi blessing but instead imparted the shorter episcopal blessing as his first apostolic blessing.